ULTIMATE Split-Ends Guide; Types, Causes, and BEST Treatments

 Hair conditioners and serums are styling products designed to coat the hair’s surface and increase shine, smoothness, and hydration.

 silicone in the past, the latest hair serums and conditioners contain vegan and eco-friendly ingredients, so they are great for both hair and the environment.

 Both serums and conditioners are great at keeping humidity and pollution away from your hair.

-Moreover, when used on wet or dry hair, serums act as pre-styling treatments and finishing products.
+Moreover, serums act as pre-styling treatments and finishing products when used on wet or dry hair.

-Hair serums are also an excellent choice for wash days, in-between washes, and on-the-go touch-ups.
+Hair serums are also excellent for wash days, in-between washes, and on-the-go touch-ups.